Azure best practices for network security

 Best practice: Create network access controls between subnets.
 Routing between subnets happens automatically, and you don't need to manually configure routing tables.
 By default, there are no network access controls between the subnets that you create on an Azure virtual network.

 Detail: Use a network security group to protect against unsolicited traffic into Azure subnets.
-Network security groups are simple, stateful packet inspection devices that use the 5-tuple approach (source IP, source port, destination IP, destination port, and layer 4 protocol) to create allow/deny rules for network traffic.
+Network security groups (NSGs) are simple, stateful packet inspection devices.
+NSGs use the 5-tuple approach (source IP, source port, destination IP, destination port, and layer 4 protocol) to create allow/deny rules for network traffic.
 You allow or deny traffic to and from a single IP address, to and from multiple IP addresses, or to and from entire subnets.

 When you use network security groups for network access control between subnets, you can put resources that belong to the same security zone or role in their own subnets.